 Recorded audition (only for applicants pursuing the non-performance track for Sound Recording Technology)

 Contact your area chair or director

 Inter-College Music Transfer form - this is flexible but must be submitted prior to submitting a pre-screening or portfolio or completing an audition

 Sound Recording Technology portfolio deadline - February 1

 Non-performance track video audition submission deadline - February 1

 All admission decisions sent to undergraduate applicants - by April 1

-Vocalists, Violinists and All Jazz Instrumentalists: In addition to your online application, you must submit a pre-audition screening video through our Acceptd page by December 1.
+Vocalists, Violinists, String Bassists and All Jazz Instrumentalists: In addition to your online application, you must submit a pre-audition screening video through our upload page, under "Portfolio Submission", by December 1.
 All recordings received after December 1 will only be considered based on the availability of audition times.

 Upon passing the pre-audition screening, you will receive notification by no later than December 20 inviting you to schedule your live audition.

 At this time, pre-screening videos are not required for any instruments other than voice, violin, and all jazz instruments.